ddev/ddev/docs/users/providers/pantheon.md

 ## Authentication

 This step only needs to be completed once for your system.
 We recommend that you create a token specific to ddev by going to https://pantheon.io/docs/machine-tokens/.
-Once you’ve completed that, run `ddev auth-pantheon <YOUR TOKEN>` and provide the token you just generated.
-This will store the token in ~/.ddev/pantheonconfig.json.
-If you ever delete the token, you will need to generate a new token from Pantheon and re-run the `ddev auth-pantheon` command to re-establish your connection to Pantheon.io.
+Once you’ve completed that, run `ddev auth pantheon <YOUR TOKEN>` and provide the token you just generated.
+This will store the token in DDEV-Local's global cache volume.
+If you change tokens (or teams, or user accounts on Pantheon) you may need to generate a new token from Pantheon and re-run the `ddev auth pantheon` command to re-establish your connection to Pantheon.io.

 ## Usage